neondatabase/website/content/docs/extensions/timescaledb.md

    (NOW(), 'weather-pro-000004', 73.0, 53.2);
 ```

-Retrieve the data by time in descending order:
+To retrieve the data by time in descending order:

 ```sql
 SELECT * FROM weather_conditions ORDER BY time DESC;